Join us to discover videos, tours and live webinars with your future tutors. Don't miss out!

 https://www.wigan.gov.uk/WSCB/index.aspx

-Part 1 of Keeping Children Safe in Education (DFE 2020) provides key flowcharts and guidance to support staff and volunteers’ understanding and decision making.
-This will support staff to make a referral themselves should that become necessary.
+Part 1 of Keeping Children Safe in Education (DFE 2023) provides key guidance to support staff and volunteers’ understanding and decision making.
+This helps support staff to make a referral themselves should that become necessary.
 The Safeguarding Team should be informed, as soon as possible, following the need for another member of staff to make a referral.
 Guidance is also available on the NSPCC website: https://www.nspcc.org.uk/preventing-abuse/

 Concerns that a child is being radicalised should follow the normal safeguarding referral mechanism with an additional Channel referral being made to the Local Authority’s Prevent and Channel team.